Global Health Ethics

 Discover How to Apply

-Global Health Ethics is open to University of Minnesota graduate and professional students.
-Students may enroll in this course as part of their normal semester registration period.
-Look out for this course at the Public Health Institute, summer 2024.
+Global Health Ethics will be offered at the 2025 Summer Public Health Institute.
+This course is open to University of Minnesota graduate and professional students and members of the general public.
+Students may enroll in this course as part of their normal summer registration period.

 Eligibility